 If you do not have a generally applicable work permit, inquire at the immigration authorities responsible for you whether you can take the part-time job in question.
 You can find the Immigration Office responsible for you at bamf.de.
 Many Immigration Offices are currently only open to a limited extent, so make sure you call or write them an email in advance.

-Please note: Subcontracted workers are also entitled to unemployment benefits.
-You can find out more about this in the chapter „Coronavirus: State Aid“.
+Please note: subcontracted workers are also entitled to unemployment benefits.
+You can find out more about this in our “Jobcenter” chapter.

+Trainees only receive short-time work benefits if the company doesn’t work for 6 weeks or 30 days.
 In principle, short-time work does not apply to trainees.
 The company must first think of other options, e.g. change the curriculum or move you to another department.
 Only when other options fail can short-time work be arranged for trainees.
 In that case, you will continue to receive your full training salary for at least six weeks.
 Only after these six weeks will you receive short-time work benefits.
 If the short-time allowance is not enough to live on, you can also apply for unemployment benefit 2 (ALG 2 / „Hartz 4“).
-To learn more check the chapter „Coronavirus: State Aid“.
+To learn more check the chapter „Jobcenter“.

 If you need more comprehensive information about vocational training in times of Coronavirus, check ausbildung.de.